maryammouzarani2024/PwnzzAI/README.md

 ### Model Support:
 - **OpenAI Models**: GPT-3.5/GPT-4 demonstrations via API
-- **Ollama Models**: Local model testing for privacy-conscious learning
+- **Ollama Models**: Free models, such as Mistral 7B and LLaMA 3.2 1B, are accessible through Ollama.

+✅ Improvements:
 **⚠️ Educational Purpose Only**: This application contains intentional security vulnerabilities.
 Do not use in production environments.